Goodstart corporate

 Professional Development in prior to school settings: technology integration through practitioner inquiry projects | Charles Sturt University

-A six-month study with CSU is examining teacher’s perceptions of professional development and practitioner inquiry in developing skills to effectively use technology in prior to school contexts.
+A six-month study with CSU examining teacher’s perceptions of professional development and practitioner inquiry in developing skills to effectively use technology in prior to school contexts.

 Pathways to Excellence | Charles Sturt University

-Five NSW Exceeding Centres (ACECQA) are participating in this three-year research project to further improve pedagogical practices and to document and share learnings with other services within Goodstart’s network and wider sector.
+Five NSW Exceeding Centres (ACECQA) participated in this three-year research project to further improve pedagogical practices and to document and share learnings with other services within Goodstart’s network and wider sector.
 It involves educators and researchers engaging in collaborative, sustained, deep and critical reflection within broad themes of interactions, space and experiences.

 Researching Effective Early Learning | University of Wollongong